 The first and most important thing to be gleaned from the post by game director Luis Barriga is that, despite the home working that’s been made necessary by the ongoing coronavirus pandemic, progress on Diablo 4 seems to be going at a good pace.

-The development team has managed to make an entire area of the game called The Dry Steppes fully playable, with campaign, open world elements, itemization, a PvP subzone, dungeons, and a cinematic for an on-team two-day play testing session.
+The development team has managed to make an entire area of the game called The Dry Steppes fully playable, with the campaign, open-world elements, itemization, a PvP subzone, dungeons, and a cinematic for an on-team two-day playtesting session.
 This doesn’t mean the game is ready for any kind of Alpha or Beta yet as there’s still “a lot of work ahead” but this test has enabled new insights and revelations detailed below.

 The first revelation relates to the game’s storytelling which will be changed up a little for Diablo 4.
 First up, the development team will be moving away from the conversation panes of Diablo 3 towards a mixture of tool-generated and choreographed camera angles that should improve both simple and complex NPC interactions.
 Diablo 4 will also make use of real-time cutscenes to bring a cinematic feel to some of the game’s more important narrative moments as well as a more seamless transition back to player-controlled gameplay.